Takeaways

-Rebuilding your credit can be difficult.
-You will have to convince lenders that your past behavior will not be indicative of your future conduct.
-That takes time, but by following a sequential series of steps, you can rebuild your credit quickly.
+Trying to rebuild your credit can be difficult.
+You will have to convince lenders that your past behavior does not indicate your future behavior.
+That takes time, but following a sequential series of steps can quickly restore your credit.
+Knowing where to start the process is half the battle.
+The first step is to evaluate your credit score.

 You can get a free credit report from AnnualCreditReport.com.
 Vetting the information in your credit report is the first step to improving your credit.
 Many people skip this step, which costs them in the long run.
 Ensure all the information in your credit report is accurate, and quickly dispute any false information.
 Credit reporting companies sometimes receive incorrect information, so you need to monitor your credit report.